Bluemi/musicus_rs/README.md

 The Playlist View manages your playlists.
 With `h`, `j`, `k`, `l` you navigate in your playlists.
 If you want to play a song in a playlist, press `Enter`.
 Press `F` to move the cursor to the currently played song.
 Press `D` to remove the selected song from this playlist.
+`O` tries to optimize the song titles by removing parts that occur in every title of a directory.

 #### Debug View
 The last view is the Debug View.
 Here you can see logs of musicus.